 - Research Proposal (1000 words)

-The research proposal should describe the project that the applicant plans to undertake as her or his dissertation.
+The research proposal should describe the project that the applicant plans to undertake as a dissertation.
 The proposal should describe the project’s scope, its scholarly significance and research methodology, including any source materials on which the project will rely or any empirical research that the applicant intends to undertake.
 The research proposal need not be as fully developed as a dissertation prospectus, and projects are expected to evolve over the course of students’ time in the program.
 Nonetheless, applicants are expected to have a clear sense of the general research project that they will undertake.

 - Writing Sample